Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_AlphaMissense/Group_25_AlphaMissense.md

 However, it is important to note that AlphaMissense’s accuracy in predictions can vary depending on different structural groups whose residues may appear in more disordered regions.
 For instance, in an analysis of AlphaMissense data separated into non-transmembrane (non-TM) and transmembrane (TM) regions for TM proteins, Tordai et al. demonstrated that AlphaMissense’s performance varies across TM and non-TM regions (2024).
 The graphs below show this distribution of predictions in TM (a) and soluble (b) regions of the proteins, with 88% correct predictions for TM regions made compared to 85% for soluble regions.
 Furthermore, in investigating the model’s performance for membrane-interacting residues, a low Matthews correlation coefficient (MCC) of 0.496 was seen.
 Likely, this is due to the low sequence conservation and greater intrinsic disorder found in lipid-interacting disordered regions of the membrane molecular recognition features dataset (MemMoRF).

 ![](./Images/tm-regions.png)
+*AlphaMissense’s true vs. false predictions for transmembrane (a) and soluble (b) regions of transmembrane proteins, as separated with reference to the Human Transmembrane Proteome database.*

 ## Example with SHOC2-MRAS-PP1C Complex